trofi/trofi.github.io.gen/posts/134-gentoo-prefix.md

 date: February 5, 2011
 ---

-Once upon a time I've got a bunch of emails from `gentoo`'s bugzilla about `haskell` prefix support:
+Once upon a time I got a bunch of emails from `gentoo`'s bug tracker about `haskell` prefix support:

 - [`haskell-cabal.eclass` PoC changes](https://bugs.gentoo.org/show_bug.cgi?id=312595)
 - [`ghc` `ebuild` PoC changes](https://bugs.gentoo.org/show_bug.cgi?id=312597)

 The idea of prefix is quite fun.
-In one sentence it can be described as:

-run `gentoo` in your `$HOME/gentoo/` directory on any host operating
+In one sentence it can be described as: run `gentoo` in your `$HOME/gentoo/` directory on any host operating
 system: `MacOS`, `Linux`, `Solaris`, etc.

 I tried to read [the
 notes](https://www.gentoo.org/proj/en/gentoo-alt/prefix/techdocs.xml)
-about porting ebuilds to support it and was seriously confused by `$D` vs `$ED`, `$ROOT` vs `$EROOT` and `$EPREFIX` variable meanings.
+about porting `ebuild`s to support it and was seriously confused by `$D` vs `$ED`, `$ROOT` vs `$EROOT` and `$EPREFIX` variable meanings.